Last updated: December 9, 2022

 Tobacco Advertising, Promotion and Sponsorship

 The law prohibits most forms of tobacco advertising and promotion, including point of sale product display.
-However, some forms are likely not covered by the ban, including free distribution, direct person-to-person targeting, retailer incentive programs, and some unpaid depiction of tobacco use.
+However, some forms are likely not covered by the ban, including free distribution, direct person-to-person targeting, and retailer incentive programs.
 Although sponsorship by the tobacco industry is not completely prohibited, publicity of the sponsorship is prohibited.

 Tobacco Packaging and Labeling